 The IACUC regulates the use of animals by requiring investigators to submit a "Proposal to Use Laboratory Animals in Research and Teaching" and controls the use of animal tissue through the form entitled "Request to Use Fresh or Frozen Animal Tissues in Research and Teaching."
 The IACUC proposal is periodically revised to enhance Committee review, improve project design, and provide information that will heighten the awareness of UofL scientists regarding humane animal care and use.
-The UofL animal use proposal and tissue use request can be viewed and downloaded in the "Forms" section.
+Please refer to the "" section in order to access new/renewal or tissue proposal materials.

-Following the pre-review, proposals are assigned to a designated reviewer and possibly 1-2 reviewer consultants, depending upon the complexity of the project.
-The designted reviewer is selected from the IACUC membership; the reviewer consultant may be an IACUC member or, infrequently, may be an outside consultant.
-IACUC review is usually completed within two months.
-All reviewer comments and concerns are forwarded to the designated reviewer, who serves as the intermediary between the committee and the project director and receives any necessary modifications or clarifications.
-This may require additional interaction between the designated reviewer and reviewer consultant to completely address all concerns.
-Once all issues have been satisfactorily addressed, the desiganted reviewer instructs the Chair to approve the proposal; this information is then relayed to the IACUC Office.
+Following the pre-reviews, proposals are assigned to a designated reviewer (DR) and possibly 1-2 reviewer consultants (RC), depending upon the complexity of the project.
+The DR is selected from the IACUC membership; the RC may be an IACUC member or, infrequently, may be an outside consultant.
+IACUC review is usually completed within two months again depending on the complexity of the project.
+All reviewer comment's and concerns are forwarded to the DR, who serves as the intermediary between the committee and the project director and receives any necessary stipulations or clarifications.
+This may require additional interaction between the DR and RC to completely address all concerns.
+Once all issues have been satisfactorily addressed, the DR instructs the Chair to approve the proposal; this information is then relayed to the IACUC Office.

 The IACUC prepares weekly action reports that are forwarded to all IACUC members.
-These reports contain a list of all proposals that are under review (including project director, title, species, procedure codes, date submitted, status, lay summary and primary reviewer).
-Any IACUC member requesting additional information is provided a copy of the proposal in question.
+These reports contain a list of all proposals that are under review (including project director, title, species, procedure codes, date submitted, status, and DR).
+Any IACUC member requesting additional information is provided a copy of the Proposal in question.
 At any time during the review process, an IACUC member may request full committee review (FCR).
-FCR requires that the proposal be discussed during a monthly, convened meeting of the IACUC prior to any official decision.
+Prior to any official decision, FCR requires a discussion of the Proposal during a monthly, convened IACUC meeting.

 The UofL IACUC will not consider proposals that are characterized by the likelihood of severe, prolonged, or unrelieved pain or distress without comprehensive and explicit scientific justification.
 Such protocols would also be placed on higher priority for thorough scrutiny during the annual review and semi-annual laboratory inspection processes.